TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0C1104/driverlib/timx_timer_mode_one_shot_standby/README.md

 ## Example Usage
 Compile, load and run the example.
 LED1 turns off after 500 ms and device will remain in STANDBY mode.
+USER_TEST_PIN GPIO will mimic the behavior of the LED pin on the BoosterPack header and can be used to verify the LED behavior.